-If you watched Dr. Sanjay Gupta’s Weed 5: The CBD Craze, you might have heard new language around quality standards as it relates to the CBD industry.
-CNN’s Dr. Sunjay Gupta and many other medical professionals have explored the CBD industry today and shared some crucial information - including how important it is that consumers educate themselves about how to identify quality CBD while regulation evolves.
+Over the last several years of this new and fast-growing industry, you might have heard language around quality standards as it relates to the CBD industry.
+CNN’s Dr. Sunjay Gupta and many other medical professionals have explored the CBD industry and shared some crucial information, including how important it is that consumers educate themselves about how to identify quality CBD.

-This has been a core tenet of ours since we started our company many years ago; to do what is right for our family of customers.
-That means continually ensuring we’re best in class and establishing standards more stringent that the industry requires of us.
-Earlier this year the U.S. Hemp Authority announced their U.S. Hemp Authority™ certification program.
-The U.S. Hemp Authority explains:
+This has been a core tenet of ours since we started our company many years ago—to do what is right for our family of customers.
+That means continually ensuring we’re best-in-class and establishing standards more stringent than the industry requires of us.

-Dr. Gupta and the experts he interviewed from Consumer Reports and academic institutions suggested requesting a Certificate of Analysis (COA) from a third-party source for all CBD products you intend to consume.
+Dr. Gupta and the experts he interviewed from Consumer Reports and academic institutions suggested requesting a Certificate of Analysis (CoA) from a third-party source for all CBD products you intend to consume.
 We agree!
-These tests are incredibly important because hemp is a remediation crop meaning anything that touches the crop has the potential to appear in final products produced from the crop.
-Consider this: if harmful pesticides, herbicides and fungicides are used in vicinity of hemp cultivation, like glyphosate, your CBD oil could have residual chemicals in it.
+These tests are incredibly important because hemp is a remediation crop, meaning anything that touches the crop has the potential to appear in the final products produced from it.
+Consider this: if harmful pesticides, herbicides, and fungicides are used in the vicinity of hemp cultivation (like glyphosate), your CBD oil could have residual chemicals in it.

-Similarly, heavy metals in the soil can end up in CBD products if the soil in which they’re planted isn’t clear of heavy metals.
-Our dedicated team of botanists, farmers and chemists test the soil and water long before our plants are put in the ground.
-Then, we hand-tend the fields to control damaging weeds using the best tools we know of – hands and hoes.
+Similarly, heavy metals in the soil can end up in CBD products if the soil they’re planted in isn’t clear of heavy metals.
+Our dedicated team of botanists, farmers, and chemists test the soil and water long before our plants are put in the ground.

-- Cannabinoids: These are the naturally occurring compounds found primarily in the flowers and leaves of the hemp plant andin hemp extracts that consumers are seeking today for their health and wellness benefits.
-As such, CBDis the star of the COA.
-Know that a small amount of THC occurs naturally in hemp, but per the 2018 Farm Bill for hemp to be sold in all 50 states, hemp must contain not more than 0.3% THC on a dry weight basis.
-Other cannabinoids, such as CBG, CBN and CBC, are also in our products and a COA will tell you exactly how much of those are present as well.
+Cannabinoids: These are the naturally occurring compounds found primarily in the flowers and leaves of the hemp plant and in hemp extracts that consumers are seeking today for their health and wellness benefits.
+As such, CBD is the star of the CoA.
+Know that a small amount of THC occurs naturally in hemp, but per the 2018 Farm Bill, hemp extracts must contain no more than 0.3% THC on a dry weight basis.
+Other cannabinoids, such as CBG, CBN, and CBC, are also in our products, and a CoA will tell you exactly how much of those are present as well.

-Residual Solvents and Heavy Metals: Lead, methyl mercury and arsenic are not listed on any ingredient panel for a reason—you don’t want to ingest them.
+Residual Solvents and Heavy Metals: Lead, methyl mercury, and arsenic are not listed on any ingredient panel for a reason—you don’t want to ingest them.
 But many hemp-derived CBD products don’t pass tests for these things because of the soil they were grown in.
 Consider this: hemp plants were used to help clean up the soil around Chernobyl.
 You wouldn’t want to consume a hemp extract from Chernobyl hemp as its job was to pull toxins out of the soil.
-Our hemp, on the other hand, is grown on U.S. family farms only after extensive soil and water source testing.
+On the other hand, our hemp is grown on certified organic U.S. family farms only after extensive soil and water source testing.

-- Pesticides: We understand that pesticides are a part of modern agriculture.
-But they aren’t a part of what you want to be consuming each day if you can avoid it.
-As we explained earlier, anything you spray on a hemp plant will show up in a hemp extract – which CBD is extracted from.
+Pesticides: We understand that pesticides are a part of modern agriculture, but they aren’t a part of what you want to be consuming if you can avoid them.
+As we explained earlier, anything you spray on a hemp plant will show up in a hemp extract – from which CBD is extracted.